Last Updated on

 Rating of the Company

 Medicare supplement companies are rated by 2 rating agencies which are A.M.
-Best and Standard & Poor’s (S&P) and are given letter grades A through F. These letters do not describe the company as a whole including, claims loss ratio, customer service, and overall stability.
+Best and Standard & Poor’s (S&P) and are given letter grades A through F. These letters describe the company as a whole including, claims loss ratio, customer service, and overall stability.
 We always recommend going with A+ rated companies when at all possible and would never go below an A- rating.

 How Long A Company Has Been Selling Medicare Supplements